Akufo-Addo has reformed our judicial system – Adwoa Safo

 General News of Thursday, 7 March 2024

-According to her, the deliberate plan by the President to replace all dilapidated buildings for the judiciary with modern ones and as well, provide new infrastructure, especially, courtrooms and residential facilities to accommodate judges, has impacted positively on the judicial system.
+According to her, the president's deliberate plan to replace all dilapidated buildings for the judiciary with modern ones and provide new infrastructure, especially courtrooms and residential facilities to accommodate judges, has positively impacted the judicial system.

-She said the days when lawyers sat in dilapidated courtrooms and sweat profusely are now a thing of the past.
+For instance, she said the days when lawyers sit in dilapidated courtrooms and sweat profusely with their wigs and gowns are now a thing of the past.

 Likewise, the automation of the court system and the introduction of the virtual court system are all initiatives that have significantly increased accessibility to justice delivery.

+Just as we remember Dr Kwame Nkrumah, our first president for the construction of our motorway and many more, this country shall forever be grateful and remember His Excellency Nana Addo Dankwa Akufo-Addo for the conscious and well-calculated efforts and plan to improve and transform our judicial infrastructure".

-She added “Mr. Speaker, being a lawyer of 20 years of good standing, I completely appreciate this initiative by the government.
+She added, "Mr. Speaker, being a lawyer with 20 years of good standing, I completely appreciate this initiative by the government.
 Under this government, practising lawyers are more comfortable in our courtrooms.
-Sitting in dilapidated courthouses; sweating profusely in our wits and gowns; Mr. Speaker, we can boast that today it is now a thing of the past”.
+Sitting in dilapidated courthouses, sweating profusely in our wigs and gowns, Mr Speaker, we can boast that today it is now a thing of the past".

-His concern was re-echoed by the Speaker, Rt.
+The Speaker, Rt.
 Hon.
-Alban Sumana Kingsford Bagbin, who presided over the sitting.
+Alban Sumana Kingsford Bagbin, who presided over the sitting, echoed his concern.

+"This is the tragedy of this House.
+You keep on undermining the relevance of Parliament by attributing whatever you do and achieve to others.
+This actually was done here in Parliament, and we, year-in-and-year-out, approve the money from the Common Fund to support the judiciary for what you are talking about.

 Adwoa Safo, a former Minister of Gender, Children and Social Protection, in reaction to the point of order raised by the Deputy Minority Whip, stated that the mention of government refers to all three arms of government.

-Commenting further, she lauded the President for appointing another woman in the person of Her Ladyship Justice Gertrude Araba Eassaba Sackey Torkornoo as Chief Justice of the land, stressing that “this is good for feminism and this is good for gender equality and it is good for role model for young girls and women coming up who look up to our current Chief Justice”.
+Commenting further, she lauded the president for appointing another woman in the person of Her Ladyship Justice Gertrude Araba Eassaba Sackey Torkornoo as Chief Justice of the land, stressing that "this is good for feminism and this is good for gender equality and it is a good role model for young girls and women coming up who look up to our current Chief Justice".

 That notwithstanding, the Dome-Kwabenya lawmaker praised President Akufo-Addo for the provision of 121 residential units for judges across the country and the soon-to-be-commissioned 12-storey building that was initiated by former President John Agyekum Kufuor.